-Although I have been in this creative business for many many years, it has only really been the last few years where I have gone freelance.
+Although I have been in this Freelance Logo Design business for many many years, it has only really been the last few years where I have gone freelance.
 This move to being solo and having to deal with all aspects of running a home based studio has been an incredibly tough learning curve.

 I have made many mistakes both personally, privately and professionally over the last few years, I have let clients down and I have let myself down, and will no doubt continue to make mistakes and bad judgement calls.
 All I can hope is that each time I learn a bit more and limit the scope for bad things to happen.